What ATS stands for

 Of course, such an “ATS” has minimal capabilities, and managing the recruitment process in such a form is cumbersome, inefficient, and also risky considering GDPR.

-- ATS helps to manage recruitment processes, which allows reducing external costs, such as recruitment fees.
+- An ATS helps to manage recruitment processes, which allows reducing external costs, such as recruitment fees.